 See entry requirements for full details and eligibility.

 At Bristol you will become part of our community of historians.
-Our undergraduates ‘do’ history as well as read history through a mix of broad survey units, specialist option units, and independent research projects.
-As a large department we are able to offer a broad-ranging and diverse curriculum; with a large number of optional units at every level we encourage our students to find and pursue their own passions.
+As well as read history, you will do history through a mix of broad survey units, specialist option units, and independent research projects.
+As a large department we are able to offer a broad-ranging and diverse curriculum.
+With a large number of optional units at every level, we encourage our students to find and pursue their own passions.
 Original research inspires all our teaching and the degree programme culminates with students producing a substantial final-year dissertation on a topic of their choice.

 Across your degree you will be introduced to major themes in medieval, early modern and modern history.
 Our department includes historians of Britain and Europe, the Americas, Africa, Asia, Australasia, and even Antarctica.
 Small-group seminars are embedded at every stage of the degree to encourage deep analysis and debate around key sources, themes, and questions.
 Students will also attend lectures, workshops, and tutorials, where they can draw upon the rich expertise of our academic staff.